 On January 23, 2020, the IASB issued amendments to IAS 1 Presentation of Financial Statements, to clarify the classification of liabilities as current or non-current.
 The amendments removed the requirement for a right to defer settlement or roll over of a liability for at least twelve months to be unconditional.
 Instead, such a right must have substance and exist at the end of the reporting period.
 The amendments also clarify how a company classifies a liability that includes a counterparty conversion option.
 The amendments state that: (i). settlement of a liability includes transferring a company's own equity instruments to the counterparty, and (ii). when classifying liabilities as current or non-current a company can ignore only those conversion options that are recognized as equity.
-The Company intends to adopt these amendments for annual periods beginning on or after December 25, 2022.
-The Company is currently assessing whether this will have a material impact on the consolidated financial statements.
+The 2020 amendments are subject to future developments and the IASB has proposed to defer the effective date to no earlier than January 1, 2024.
+The Company is currently assessing whether the current amendments will have a material impact on the consolidated financial statements.